SNU-HCIL/2020-Fall-DCCP/template/public/md/OOP.md

    * We have used built-in types without giving any thoughts to how these types mihgt be implemented
 ---

-# Decomposition and Abstraction

-* two mechanisms to help us manage complexity in a way that facilitates changes in real world

-* .red[Decomposition] creates structure in a probem
-   * design programs using many different classes

-* .red[Abstraction] surpresses (i.e., hides) details

-* The key is to suppress the **appropriate** details
-   * create domain-speific types (i.e., ADTs) -> data abstraction
----

 # Data Abstraction and Encapsulation

 * The fundamental ideas behind **classes** are .red[data abstraction] and .red[encapsulation]